Outdoor Reset Explained

 How Does ODR Work?

 Outdoor reset controls will sense outside air temperature and re-adjust the heating system water temperature to a minimum and still satisfy the heat loss of the home.
-The heat loss of a home changes as outside air temperature changes.
+The heat loss from a home changes with the outside air temperature.
 As the outside air temperature decreases, the heating water temperature increases, and as the outside temperature rises, the system water temperature decreases.
 This does two major things for us.
-One, it will save fuel, and second, it creates more comfort within the home.
-Running at a lower system water temperature in the radiation than usual, the radiation will feel cooler, but the comfort level is increased and balanced, and the cost of operation will decrease.
+One, it will save fuel; two, it creates a more comfortable home environment.
+Running at a lower system water temperature in the radiation than usual, the radiation will feel cooler, comfort levels will increase and balance, and operating costs will decrease.
 We are running cooler water around us for a longer period.
-It becomes a trickle of warmth all the time, which tries to mimic constant heat.
+It becomes a steady trickle of warmth, which attempts to simulate constant heat.
 We do not feel temperature changes within the structure.
-To maximize fuel savings, it is necessary to adjust the reset curve, which varies by application, properly.
+To maximize fuel savings, it is necessary to properly adjust the reset curve, which varies by application and geographical areas.
 Outdoor reset controls offer numerous settings to optimize fuel savings.
 Still, many are set to factory defaults, which, although effective, can be improved by adjusting the parameters to match your specific system.
 We will need to gather certain information to adjust the curve properly.
-Here is a list of information that is handy to have when setting up an outdoor reset control.
+Here is a list of handy information to have when setting up an outdoor reset control.

 1. Heat Loss - Perform a Manual-J room-to-room (new or retrofit installation) or envelope (if a retrofit boiler) heat loss.

 2. Measure the Radiation - This is the only time you need to measure radiation on hot water boilers.
 DO NOT SIZE THE BOILER FROM THE AMOUNT OF RADIATION or MATCH THE OLD BOILER SIZE!
 Measuring radiation has nothing at all to do with the size of the new boiler.
-If you size the boiler from the amount of radiation in the home, the boiler will be oversized or grossly oversized most of the time.
-Oversizing the boiler will always waste fuel.
-The boiler will short-cycle and decrease its efficiency.
-If you are installing a high-efficiency boiler and the boiler is oversized, you will lose the most efficient part of the operation, as the minimum fire will not go low enough.
+If you size the boiler based on the amount of radiation in the home, it will be oversized or grossly oversized most of the time.
+Oversizing the boiler will always result in wasted fuel.
+The boiler will short-cycle, reducing its efficiency.
+If you install a high-efficiency boiler that is oversized, you will lose the most efficient part of its operation, as the minimum fire will not drop low enough.
 See Don"t Oversize HE boilers under the High Efficiency Boiler Tab

 3. Boiler design temperature - maximum boiler temperature required to heat the home at the lowest outdoor air temperature.